 - The APC does not register you for the EGU General Assembly 2020.
 Separate registration fees apply.

 - Solicited speakers do not receive discounted APCs, registration fees, or travel reimbursement.

 Late abstract submissions

-Please note that late abstract submissions are only possible by conveners who have to upload them by the strict deadline of 18 January 2019, 13:00 CET.
+Abstracts sent to conveners after 15 January 2020 for submission on your behalf need to reach conveners well in advance (22 January as a guideline) of their strict upload deadline of 24 January 2020, 13:00 CET.
 These late submissions require final approval by the programme committee and will be invoiced €80 gross.
 It is important to send the following information to the conveners: